semantic-dataspace/semantic-schemas/docs/4_schema-patterns.md

 ## 1. Inheritance: extending a base schema

+Use inheritance when your schema is a specialisation of an existing one: it shares most of the base structure but adds or narrows specific fields.
+The extending schema inherits all base validation rules and overrides only what differs.

 ### How it works

 Inheritance is expressed using JSON Schema's `$ref` + `allOf` mechanism.